Scratching in the walls is never a good sign. No, you’re not living in a horror movie – but you probably do have pests living in your walls.

 Traps are still the most effective way to eliminate a rodent infestation.
 Make sure you put some kind of delicious bait in the trap, like peanut butter, which rodents love.
 Cheese can be used in a pinch, but rodents don’t like it nearly as much as you might believe.

-We don’t recommend poisoning them because they will crawl into the wall to die, emitting a foul smell and leaving behind a health hazard.
+We don’t recommend poisoning them.
+If they do, they’ll crawl into the walls to die.
+This can cause a nasty smell and pose a health risk.

 If your wall pests are another type of rodent or a larger animal, you must cut away a section of drywall and snare the pest with a catchpole.
-This is best left to wildlife removal professionals since critters like raccoons and squirrels may attack when disturbed.
+Leave this to wildlife removal experts.
+Raccoons and squirrels can be aggressive if they feel threatened.

 Perhaps even more important than getting rid of the problem is making sure it doesn’t come back.
 When you hear scratching in your walls, it keeps you up at night.
 It can even make you feel uncomfortable in your own home.
 The last thing you want is, once you get rid of the problem, for it to come back again a few weeks later.
-A professional rodent exclusion expert can help implement strategies that will keep them out for the long term.
+A rodent exclusion expert can help you keep rodents out for good.

 At Twin Forks Pest Control, our pest and rodent control and exclusion includes the following steps: